EcemOKAN/creationalDesignPattern/README.md

 # Creational Design Pattern with Kotlin

-You can read my article <a href="https://medium.com/@ecemokan/creational-design-patterns-with-kotlin-3cbc630402c2">Creational Design Patters with Kotlin</a> in Medium.
+You can read my article <a href="https://medium.com/@ecemokan/creational-design-patterns-with-kotlin-3cbc630402c2">Creational Design Patterns with Kotlin</a> in Medium.